-8.3 The right to have access to the case file at least three business days prior to and during the conference.
+8.3 The respondent has the right to have access to the case file at least three business days prior to and during the conference.

 8.4 If a respondent fails to appear for a scheduled Disciplinary Conference, the Hearing Officer will proceed with investigating the complaint.